Exact Sampling of Determinantal Point Processes without Eigendecomposition: Sequential Thinning Algorithm

 \begin{proof} We know that $q_k = K(k,k) + K_{\{k\}\times\{1:k-1\}} ((I-K)_{\{1:k-1\}})^{-1}K_{\{1:k-1\}\times\{k\}}$, by Proposition~\ref{prop_pointwise_conditional_proba_dpp}.
 Since

 and $\lambda_{\max}(K_{\{1:k-1\}}) \leq \lambda_{\max}(K)$, one has

 Summing all these inequalities gives

 The last term is the Frobenius norm of the upper triangular part of $K$, hence in can be bounded by $\frac{1}{2} \|K\|^2_{F} = \frac{1}{2} \sum_{j=1}^N \lambda_j(K)^2$.
-Since $\lambda_j(K)^2 \leq \lambda_j(K)\lambda_{\max}(K)$, $\sum_{j=1}^N \lambda_j(K)^2 \leq \lambda_{\max}(K) \Tr(K) = \lambda_{\max}(K) \E(|Y|)$. \end{proof}
+Since $\lambda_j(K)^2 \leq \lambda_j(K)\lambda_{\max}(K)$, $\sum_{j=1}^N \lambda_j(K)^2 \leq \lambda_{\max}(K) \Tr(K) = \lambda_{\max}(K) \mathbb{E}(|Y|)$. \end{proof}

-We can now introduce the whole sampling algorithm that we call sequential thinning algorithm (Algorithm \ref{alg:sequential_thinning_dpp_bernoulli}).
+We can now introduce the final sampling algorithm that we call sequential thinning algorithm (Algorithm \ref{alg:sequential_thinning_dpp_bernoulli}).
 It presents the different steps of our sequential thinning algorithm to sample a DPP of kernel $K$.
 The first step is a preprocess that must be done only once for a given matrix $K$.
 Step 2 is trivial and fast.
 The critical point is to sequentially compute the conditional probabilities $p_k = \P(\{k\}\subset Y | A \subset Y,~B\cap Y = \emptyset)$ for each point of $X$.
 Recall that in Algorithm~\ref{algo_sequential_sampling_dpp} we use a Cholesky decomposition of the matrix $(I-K)_B$ which is updated by adding a line each time a point is added in $B$.
-Here, the inverse of the matrix $(I-K)_B$ is only needed when visiting a point $k\in X$, so one updates the Cholesky decomposition by block, where the new block corresponds to all indices added to $B$ in one iteration (see Appendix \ref{sec:cholesky_update}).
-Our Matlab implementation is available online at \url{https://www.math-info.univ-paris5.fr/~claunay/exact_sampling.html}.
+Here, the inverse of the matrix $(I-K)_B$ is only needed when visiting a point $k\in X$, so one updates the Cholesky decomposition by a single block, where the new block corresponds to all indices added to $B$ in one iteration (see Appendix \ref{sec:cholesky_update}).
+The \textsc{Matlab} implementation used for the experiments is available online (\url{https://www.math-info.univ-paris5.fr/~claunay/exact_sampling.html}), together with a Python version of this code, using the PyTorch library.
+Note that, very recently, Guillaume Gautier \cite{Gautier_thesis_2020} proposed an alternative computation of the Bernoulli probabilities, that generate the dominating point process in the first step of Algorithm \ref{alg:sequential_thinning_dpp_bernoulli}, so that it only requires the diagonal coefficients of the Cholesky decomposition $T$ of $I-K$.